 Find this hike on AllTrails: South Kaibab, Phantom Ranch, & Bright Angel Trail

-This hike to the bottom of the Grand Canyon combines two trails: the South Kaibab Trail and Bright Angel Trail.
-The South Rim-to-Rim hike totals 17 miles and 4800 feet of elevation gain, making it a very strenuous day hike.
+This hike to the bottom of the Grand Canyon combines two trails: the South Kaibab Trail and Bright Angel Trail, for a total distance of 17 miles and 4800 feet of elevation gain, making it a very strenuous day hike.